 Written by: Barbara Pfeiffer

 What is nurture marketing?
 Even if you think you already know the answer – keep reading.
 The original concept of nurture marketing was put out there many years ago, but it has grown and changed.
-This is the first in a series of four nurture marketing articles providing helpful advice from what it is to how you do it to best practices for today’s B2B marketing strategy.
+This is the first in a series of four marketing articles providing helpful advice from what it is to how you do it to best practices for today’s B2B marketing strategy.

 Why is Nurture Marketing Important in B2B Marketing?